 Effects of other substances

-Certain medications, supplements and some foods may affect your ability to absorb levothyroxine.
-However, taking levothyroxine four hours before or after other medications could remedy the problem.
-Talk to your doctor if you eat large amounts of soy products or a high-fiber diet or if you take any of the following:
+Certain medications, supplements and foods may affect your ability to absorb levothyroxine.
+It may be necessary to take levothyroxine at least four hours before these substances.
+Talk to your doctor about any of the following:

 - Iron supplements, including multivitamins that contain iron

 - Cholestyramine (Prevalite), a medication used to lower blood cholesterol levels

 - Aluminum hydroxide, which is found in some antacids